This post was originally published on our sister site DroneRush.com

 Compatible with VR goggles, this is another FPV flyer.
 Offering up remote control or control by smartphone, the DBPower UDI U818A is a little less capable than the U842, but offers a smoother flight for better aerial footage.
 The live video stream works up to 100 feet away and can be viewed on your smartphone, just place your phone in the holder on the remote control for easy usage.

-Check out the DBPower UDI U818A for $80 on Amazon today.
-We’ve seen the price fluctuating as high as $140, be patient, it should come back down.
+Check out the DBPower UDI U818A for $120 on Amazon today.
+(We’ve seen the price fluctuating as high as $140, be patient, it should come back down to as low as $80.)

 Parrot MiniDrone rolling spider